bayreuth-politics/R24/docs/glossary.markdown

 # Glossary

-Here you find a brief explanation of relevant terms and concepts we will be using in class and those which are relevant when using R.
+Here you find a brief explanation of some of the key terms and concepts we will be using in class and others that are relevant when using R or analysing data.

 ----